ulan/javascript-agent-memory/explainer.md

 ![Figure 1.
 Two web pages with four iframes and their memory usage.](/example.png)

-Invoking the API in the context of the `frame1` accounts only the objects of the `page1` and the `frame1`.
+Invoking the API in the context of `frame1` accounts only the objects of `page1` and `frame1`.
 The result will be around 240MB.
-Objects of the `page2` and the `frame4` are skipped because they belong to a different JavaScript agent.
+Objects of `page2` and `frame4` are skipped because they belong to a different JavaScript agent.
-The `frame3` belongs to the same JavaScript agent and has the same origin as the `frame1`, but it is skipped because it is embedded in a foreign-origin frame.
+Objects of `frame3` belong to the same JavaScript agent and have the same origin as `frame1`, but they are skipped because `frame3` is embedded in a foreign-origin frame.

 The implementation is allowed to reject the promise with a `SecurityError` exception if it cannot guarantee that the result does not leak information from a foreign origin: